 Even though the Social Security Administration (SSA) cites MS in its Blue Book of impairments, it's not easy to obtain disability benefits for this disease.
 To fully understand the application process and the requirements to qualify for MS disability, it's helpful to hire a Social Security (SS) disability attorney to advocate on your behalf.

-If you or a family member suffers from MS and you want to learn more about SS benefits, the attorneys at Cuddigan Law can offer experienced, skilled assistance to help you get the benefits you need and deserve.
-Contact us by phone (402) 933-5405, or fill out our online form.
+If you suffer from MS and want to learn more about SS benefits, the attorneys at Cuddigan Law offer experienced, skilled assistance to help you get the benefits you need and deserve.
+Fill out our online form, or call us to speak with an intake specialist for free.